new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

-Looking for the perfect gift for a first-time mum?
+Looking for the perfect gift for a new mum?

-There are so many options: baby clothes, toys, pamper kits, candles… it can feel impossible to pick just one.
+There are so many options out there: baby clothes, toys, pamper kits, candles… it can feel impossible to pick just one.

-But here’s the thing: most gifts are for the baby.
+But here’s the thing: most gifts for new mums are actually for the baby.

 What about the mum?